Domusgpt/vib34d-ultimate-viewer/DOCS/PERFORMANCE_SUITE_REFERENCE.md

 * `AudioReactivityPanel` captures live mic / line-in settings including beat sync, smoothing, sensitivity, per-band weighting, and flourish trigger thresholding.
 Settings are broadcast over the hub and handed directly to the active engine via `setLiveAudioSettings`.

+### Hardware Controllers

+* `PerformanceMidiBridge` detects Web MIDI devices, surfaces input selection, and provides a “learn” workflow so any CC message can be bound to suite parameters.
+Incoming values are smoothed and normalized before driving `ParameterManager.setParameter` calls to avoid sudden jumps.
+* Hardware mappings persist in `localStorage`, emit `hardware:midi-value` hub events, and are bundled into presets so tactile rigs reload alongside pad layouts and audio settings.

 ### Presets & Library Management